algorand/generator/README.md

 # generator
 This is a general purpose OpenAPI code generator.
-It is currently used to completely generate the http code in the Java SDK, and generate some of the http code in our golang SDK.
+It is currently used to completely generate the HTTP code in the Java SDK, and generate some of the HTTP code in our Golang SDK.

 # Usage
-We currently have two http endpoints.
-One for algod and one for indexer, so in most cases this tool would be run once with each OpenAPI spec.
+We currently have two HTTP endpoints.
+One for algod and one for indexer, so in most cases, this tool would be run once with each OpenAPI spec.

 ### Build as a self-executing jar:
 ```